-The New York State Soil and Water Conservation Committee (SWCC) works to advance on-farm, comprehensive natural resources management through the support of local Soil and Water Conservation Districts (SWCDs).
-The SWCC operates under the leadership of the Department to establish policy, foster partnerships, and support diverse SWCD programming that help farmers address environmental challenges and protect New York’s natural resources.
+The New York State Soil and Water Conservation Committee (SWCC) works to advance comprehensive natural resources management through the support of local Soil and Water Conservation Districts (SWCDs).
+The SWCC operates under the leadership of the Department to establish policy, foster partnerships, and support diverse SWCD programming that help landowners address environmental challenges and protect New York’s natural resources.

 The SWCC and its partners work to benefit the public through: